boazbk/tcs/lec_00_1_math_background.md

 For example, we will look at questions such as  _"is there an efficient algorithm to find the prime factors of a given integer?"_.^[Actually, scientists currently do not know the answer to this question, but we will see that settling it in either direction has very interesting applications touching on areas as far apart as Internet security and quantum mechanics.]
 To even _phrase_ such a question, we need to give a precise _definition_ of the notion of an _algorithm_, and of what it means for an algorithm to be _efficient_.
 Also, if the answer to this or similar questions turns out to be _negative_, then this cannot be shown by simply writing and executing some code.
-After all, there is no empirical experiment that will prove the _non existence_ of an algorithm.
+After all, there is no empirical experiment that will prove the _nonexistence_ of an algorithm.
 Thus, our only way to show this type of _negative result_ is to use _mathematical proofs_.
 So you can  see why our main tools in this course will be mathematical proofs and definitions.